First, one thing you have to know about my style. I don’t shy away from the truth. If a business owner needs to hear something – I tell them.

 Can you see the FEAR?
 This is owner obstacle to nth power!
 Losing who we believe we are at our core is a huge fear for all of us.
 Even I have resisted changes I know I needed because of the fear of the unknown.

 This is one of the reasons that personal growth is important as you try to grow your business.
 If you don’t understand what makes you tick, then you don’t understand what holds you back and you can’t make forward progress.

 A good place to start is by reading a couple of books that I highly recommend.
 The first is very timeless book called The Road Less Traveled by Scott Peck the father of modern psychotherapy.
 I’ve read this book several times, and I discover something different about myself every time.

 The second book is call Business Success Through Self-Knowledge by William Anton.
 Bill is a good friend and member of a mastermind group which I belong.
 In his book he explores how self-discovery by those at the top of a company can dramatically influence the growth of the company.
 This is something that I have believed for many years.
 Bill has taken his many years of psychology and research to show why this is the case.

 Finally, you need a good support system.
 Your trusted advisors and friends can provide this support.
 A business coach is another good support system.
 In some instances you might even need to seek the help of a professional therapist.
-Our BGS Membership is also a good place to find others that are in a similar situation as you and trying to build a self-sustaining business.
+Our BGS Business Accelerator Masterclass is also a good place to find others that are in a similar situation as you and trying to build a self-sustaining business.

 So now I am curious to ask you.
 What fear is holding you back from achieving your goals and dreams?
 Have you ever discovered a fear and taken action anyway?
 What was the result in that case?
 Share your story so that others can benefit from your courage!